 Although these side effects are not common, they may require further medical assessment for serious conditions, such as dementia

 Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if any of the following happen:

-painful swelling in a leg
+painful swelling in the arms or legs

 chest pain or shortness of breath